 “I don’t need quality content on my website to rank,” said no one ever.

-The quality of your website and blog content is still crucial for 2018.
+The quality of your website and blog content is still crucial.
 Content still reigns as king.

 As Rand Fishkin pointed out in a Whiteboard Friday, content that is optimized for keywords still holds valuable SEO power.